Le Pen's Daughter Takes Over National Front Party

-Ms. LE PEN: (Foreign language spoken)
+M: (Foreign language spoken)

 BEARDSLEY: During the last six months, as Le Pen has campaigned for the leadership, the party says membership has doubled.
 Twenty-eight-year-old Marie Dubois is one of the party's new members.

 M: (Through translator) With her we can have a dignified presidential campaign.
 She's a bulldozer, but at the same time she has a respectable image.

 BEARDSLEY: But the tactic backfired.
 The increasingly unpopular Sarkozy is accused of pandering to extremists and giving legitimacy to the National Front's platform.
 Now Sarkozy could see the far right eroding his support in the 2012 presidential election.

 BEARDSLEY: But Jean Yves Camus, an academic who studies the far right, says agreeing with ideas and voting for a candidate are two different things.

 M: That's a big difference between the extreme right in Europe and, I would say, what is an acceptable arch conservative right in the United States is.
 In Europe the extreme right is dependent on the fascist legacy.

 BEARDSLEY: Just recently, Marine Le Pen sparked a storm of protest when she compared Muslims who pray in the streets outside of mosques in France to the Nazi occupation during World War II.
 She made no apologies for her remarks.

-Ms. LE PEN: (Through translator) There are some good polemics - like those that push the real issues the French are interested in to the forefront.
+M: (Through translator) There are some good polemics - like those that push the real issues the French are interested in to the forefront.
 No one wants to talk about these things, but I'm ready to kick the anthill, stir things up and make the political class confront these issues.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.